Tapia641/sros-commands-atp/README.md

 ``

-To use it:
+To use it: The scope is basic testing of WBX-210 acting as “leaf-switch” in Nuage Network Architecture.

 ``
-ansible-playbook playbook.yml
+ansible-playbook main.yml -i inventory/inventory.ini
 ``# ansible-common